 Yes.
-Neutra Clean™ Neutralizer and Degreaser is a metasilicate cleaner that removes grease, grime, soil and other construction byproducts.
+Neutra Clean™ Neutralizer and Degreaser is a metasilicate cleaner formulated for cleaning stained concrete.
+It removes grease, grime, soil and other construction byproducts.
 Our customers swear by Neutra Clean™ for use in commercial kitchens, grocery stores, restaurants, showrooms floors, walkways, and other heavy duty jobs.

 How much floor area will Neutra Clean™ cover?